 For some explosive history, look no further than the National Atomic Testing museum.

 This unique museum features over 12,000 artifacts and museums from over the past 70 years of the nation’s nuclear testing.

 You can check out a real nuclear reactor and weapons, and even a simulated atmospheric bomb blast experience.

 Also known as the Neon Graveyard, The Neon Museum pays homage to the famous neon signs from some of Las Vegas’ most famous former casinos and hotels, as well as some signage from businesses still standing.

 The museum is outdoors, so it is important to remember to dress appropriately for the weather and stay hydrated — especially during the summer!

 While most museums warn visitors not to touch their artifacts, The Pinball Hall of Fame actually encourages it.

 Located near the iconic “Welcome to Las Vegas” sign, the Pinball Hall Fame is part museum and part arcade. with over 10,000 pinball machines and other arcade games ranging from the 1950s-1990s.
 Admission is free, and games cost only a few quarters on average.

-For those looking for a spookier experience, Zak Bagans The Haunted Museum features some of a collection of real-life horror artifacts including Charles Manson’s bone fragments, The “Conjuring 3” movie’s real-life “Devil’s Rocking Chair,” the Dybbuk Box — supposedly one of the most haunted objects in the world.
+For those looking for a spookier experience, Zak Bagans The Haunted Museum features a collection of real-life horror artifacts including Charles Manson’s bone fragments, The “Conjuring 3” movie’s real-life “Devil’s Rocking Chair,” the Dybbuk Box — supposedly one of the most haunted objects in the world.

-Even the Museum itself — which is located in a 1938 Victorian mansion — is said to be haunted by spirits, including a mysterious black-cloaked figure who’s rumored to wander the hallways.
+Even the museum itself — which is located in a 1938 Victorian mansion — is said to be haunted by spirits, including a mysterious black-cloaked figure who’s rumored to wander the hallways.